brainKimDu/brainKimDu/README.md

 As a ROS engineer, I've worked on a variety of projects spanning from autonomous navigation to object recognition, and I'm always eager to take on new challenges in this exciting field.
 I have extensive experience with both the software and hardware aspects of robotics, including ROS, Gazebo, and a variety of sensors and actuators.

 I'm always up for a good adventure and am constantly seeking out new challenges and opportunities to learn and grow.
 I'm also passionate about sharing my knowledge with others Through my Blog

-If you're interested in learning more about my work, feel free to check out my GitHub profile and portfolio.
-I'm always happy to connect with fellow robotics enthusiasts and collaborate on exciting new projects!
 <br>
 <br>